The Electric Vehicles (Smart Charge Points) Regulations and what they mean

 Everything you need to know about the new EV smart charge point regulations, including the new default charge schedule and randomised delay.

-The government’s new Electric Vehicles (Smart Charge Points) Regulations 2021 came into force on the 30th June 2022.
+The first part of the government’s new Electric Vehicles (Smart Charge Points) Regulations 2021 came into force on the 30th June 2022.
 The new measures were designed to help manage increasing electricity demand from the UK’s transition to electric vehicles (EVs).

-These new regulations only apply to private chargepoints (domestic or workplace).
-Key parts of the regulations include that chargepoints will need to:
+Key parts of the first part of the regulations include that chargepoints will need to:

 Come pre-configured with a charging schedule which encourages charging when demand for electricity is lower.